-Each of my 3 children has 1 keepsake box in the top of their closet.
+Each of my 3 children has 1 keepsake box.
 This system is actually brilliant as they have a defined and manageable space in which to prioritize their childhood keepsakes.
 In other words, they won’t have to go through this process upon launching.
 Their boxes contain things like:

 Toy Keepsakes (Boxes 9, 10, 11)